flashbots/pm/README.md

 * Long-term oriented research efforts spec out and update our roadmap, define our organization’s phases and identify key milestones.
 * Milestone-oriented engineering efforts ship core infrastructure and ecosystem tools while collecting data and other artifacts that feed back into research.

 Our work is open source and you can follow our progress in each respective repository of the Flashbots organization.
 Anyone is welcome to comment on an issue or pick it up entirely.
+All repositories follow the standards set in [OSS Standards](./oss-standards/TODO.md)

 ## Community
 The best way to interact with the Flashbots community is through our [forum](https://collective.flashbots.net/), which is our central communication platform for conversations, announcements and information sharing.
-Additionally check out our [Community Calls](./commnuity-calls/README.md)!
+Additionally check out our [community calls](./commnuity-calls/README.md)!

 ## Join us!
 We are not your typical project, we are fully remote and our principles are based on that of a [pirate hacker collective](https://www.youtube.com/watch?v=T0fAznO1wA8).
 If you are a self-directed individual who puts collective success above your own and is motivated by solving challenging problems with asymmetric impact, you will fit right in.